OsmosysSoftware/transcript-summarizer/README.md

 # transcript-summarizer

-TranscriptSummarizer is a CLI tool that quickly turns call transcripts into concise meeting minutes, highlighting key points and actions.
+Transcript Summarizer is a CLI tool that quickly turns call transcripts into concise meeting minutes, highlighting key points and actions.
 Ideal for saving time and capturing essential details from any text-based transcript.

 ## Prerequisites